 Divorce is a major event that can have an impact upon all aspects of your life and more importantly it can alter your financial position which may leave you questioning yourself, can I afford a divorce?

-Association between Finances and Divorce
+Association between finances and divorce

 Financial issues have always been a major factor in divorce proceedings and the dissolution of civil partnerships and they are the most common cause of arguments between couples.
 The current cost-of-living crisis is having a detrimental effect on couples who may be feeling stressed over their financial circumstances and it is impacting marriages more than ever, leaving couples to reconsider their plans and remaining in an unhappy relationship as they cannot afford to divorce.

 If you are asking yourself – can I afford to divorce my spouse or want to know how divorce is going to impact you financially then it is crucial to know what your practical and legal options are.
+We are here to support you and help navigate you throughout this process.

 Financial Support